 Because of the serious lifelong implications that can arise out of a conviction for a Domestic Battery, it is very important that you make sure that you hire an experienced Illinois criminal defense Domestic Battery attorney that has a long track record of successfully representing people charged with Domestic Battery in Illinois.
 Give us a call.
 Our attorneys know what they are doing and we can help you.

 If you are being charged with a Domestic Battery, you can contact James Dimeas anytime for a free and confidential consultation.
-You can always talk to James Dimeas by calling him at 847-807-7405.
+You can always speak to James Dimeas personally by calling him at 847-807-7405.
 James Dimeas is always available to help you with your Domestic Battery case.

 More Blog Posts: